One-Acts by Stephen Bittrich

 3 men, 1 woman, 13 pages long, simple office set.

-A married man and woman turn the tables on their auditor.
+A married man and woman with a wild streak turn the tables on their auditor.

 top